mse-tsm-mobcom-class/mse-tsm-mobcom-project-quiz-m-m-dispenser/README.md

 #### DispenserFillingLevelCharacteristic
 readProximity() {...}
 We use the Time-of-Flight VL53L0X Sensor to measure the distance in the candy dispenser.
-Range is measured in mm
+Range is measured in mm.
+To avoid measurement inaccuracies, the average of the last 5 measurements is used.